How To Face Your Separation With Confidence When You’re A Stay At Home Mum

 - Creating a “forever” (or “almost forever”) plan.

-Stay At Home Mums, including those working part time, face unique challenges in the separation and divorce process.
+Stay at Home Mums, including those working part-time, face unique challenges in the separation and divorce process.
 Getting it right from the start is crucial.
-Whether you have already separated or are just thinking about separation as a Stay At Home Mum take a look at our free Separation and Divorce Checklist for great tips and suggestions that might help you manoeuvre this difficult course.
-However, once again all useful tips, in the wrong sequence, at the wrong time and not in the right combination are not necessarily a good idea.
+Importantly any useful tips, in the wrong sequence, at the wrong time and not in the right combination are not necessarily a good idea.

-- “Shared parenting” does not mean equal time – this is especially true when considering what are appropriate post-separation parenting arrangements for children under 4 years of age or in situations where the there is significant distance between mum and dad’s residences; and
+- “Shared parenting” does not mean equal time – this is especially true when considering what are appropriate post-separation parenting arrangements for children under 4 years of age or in situations where there is a significant distance between mum’s home and dad’s home; and